 Article

-This article provides an overview of areas of focus and the tax audit and controversy procedure in relation to national tax (excluding customs duty) in Japan.
+This article provides an overview of tax controversy trends and procedures in relation to national taxes (excluding customs duty) in Japan.

 Tax controversy trends